 INTRODUCTION

 Treatment for ailments like hypertension, edema, renal dysfunction, and congestive heart failure often involves the use of diuretic drugs [8].
 Currently, available synthetic diuretics have several negative side effects, including electrolyte imbalances and renal impairment [9].
 There is consequently an increasing interest in finding safer and more potent diuretic substances from natural sources, such as medicinal herbs [10].
-This study seeks to examine the diuretic capacity of the ethanolic extract made from Bauhinia tomentosa Linn roots in light of the locally use of these roots as a diuretic agent and the paucity of scientific data to support this claim.
+This study seeks to examine the diuretic capacity of the ethanolic extract made from B. tomentosa roots in light of the local use of these roots as a diuretic agent and the paucity of scientific data to support this claim.
 Utilizing experimental animal models, the study measures the characteristics of urine volume, electrolyte excretion, and renal function to determine diuretic activity [11].
-The findings of this research may support the traditional usage of Bauhinia tomentosa Linn roots as a diuretic and open the door to further investigation of their medicinal potential.
-Furthermore, discovery of the causative agent of the observed diuretic effect may lead to the development of new, less dangerous diuretics.
+The findings of this research may support the traditional usage of B. tomentosa roots as a diuretic and open the door to further investigation of their medicinal potential.
+Furthermore, the discovery of the causative agent of the observed diuretic effect may lead to the development of new, less dangerous diuretics.

 MATERIALS AND METHODS